iamvery/docs/bindings/view_access.md

 ---
 name: View Access
+desc: Accessing the underlying view object during the binding process.
 ---

 A binder can also obtain access to the view object that is being bound to.